zoylendt/zoylendt.github.io/content/Notes/tailscale on synology.md

 Tailscale is available as an official app, no community repo is needed.
 If it doesn't open a login page after started, it has to be started from the command line: `tailscale up`.

-The package is updated very ralely, so
+The package is updated very ralely, so it's adviceable to auto-update with `tailscale update --yes` (steps copied from [here](https://tailscale.com/kb/1131/synology#schedule-automatic-updates)):

 1. In Synology, go to **Control Panel** > **Task Scheduler**, select **Create**, and select **Scheduled Task**.
 2. Select **User-defined script**.
 3. In the **General Settings** tab, enter a task name and select the **User:** as `root`.